Seamus Wright and Kevin McKee: How Did They Die?

 The Discovery of Seamus Wright and Kevin McKee’s Remains

-After Seamus Wright and Kevin McKee vanished in October 1972, no one from their families knew their definitive fates for a long time.
+After Seamus Wright and Kevin McKee vanished in October 1972, no one from their families knew their definitive fates for years.
 As a result, their families remained in the dark for a long time, and the Wrights continued a search for young Seamus that took them to the British authorities and even Parliament Members.
 Allegedly, Brendan Hughes broke the news to both Wright and McKee’s family.
 Ultimately, both men continued to be missing for long, with no leads about the location of their buried remains.
-In 1999, the Independent Commission for the Location of Victims’ Remains was established and tasked with the responsibility of locating certain Irish and English individuals who went missing during The Troubles.
-Wright and McKee were two of the 16 missing people known as The Disappeared.
+In 1999, the Independent Commission for the Location of Victims’ Remains (ICLVR) was established and tasked with the responsibility of locating certain Irish and English individuals who went missing during The Troubles.
+Wright and McKee were two of the multiple missing people known as The Disappeared.

 Kevin McKee Image Credit: The Disappeared Northern Ireland

 The same year, the IRA also admitted to the murder of multiple of The Disappeared, including Wright and McKee.
 Although the ICLVR conducted searches for both men, their remains weren’t found until June 2015, during the search for the remains of another individual, Joe Lynskey.
 Wright and McKee’s remains were found in a bog in Coghalstown, County Meath.
 The two had been buried in a single shallow grave.
 Pathologist Professor Marie Cassidy carried out the post-mortems on the remains, identified to belong to Wright and McKeen, and discovered that both men died from head wounds from a gunshot.
 In 2015, 43 long years after Seamus Wright and Kevin McKee’s deaths, their families put them to rest in their native Belfast areas.
-McKee was buried in Lisburn, County Antrim’s Blaris cemetery beside his mother.
+McKee was buried beside his mother in Lisburn, County Antrim’s Blaris cemetery.
 Likewise, a funeral took place for Wright in West Belfast.

 Read More: Jean McConville: Was She a Real Informant?
 How Did She Die?